 What if you want to earn miles with a different programme?

-If you’re flying on a commercial Premium Economy or Economy Class ticket and want to credit your miles to a different frequent flyer programme while still enjoying free Wi-Fi, it’s possible.
+If you’re flying in Premium Economy or Economy Class and want to credit your miles to a different frequent flyer programme while still enjoying free Wi-Fi, it’s possible.

 When you check-in online, put your KrisFlyer membership number under the Frequent Flyer Details section, then check the box labelled “I want to earn miles on another frequent flyer programme”.
 In this field, enter the programme you want to accrue miles with.